JoshOrndorff/RustCourseNotes/1-GettingStarted.md

 Finally, let's take a look in the `src` directory where the Rust source code is kept.
 There is a single file called `main.rs`.
 This file name indicates that the entry point to the entire program is in this file.
 Looking inside, we see the `main` function which will be called when we run our program.
 We will learn how to read function signatures later on in the course, but for now we can simply notice that this function takes no arguments and has no return type.

 Inside we have a call to a single macro `println!("Hello, World!");` The `!` tells us that this is a macro, and, as you have probably guessed, this macro is responsible for printing a line of tet to the screen with a new line character at the end. `println!` is one of the most commons macros in Rust, but it is only available when the standard library is available.
 Typically this will be the case, but one notable exception is inside of a Substrate runtime.
-We'll discuss this further near the end of the course when we talk about web assembly.
+We'll discuss this further near the end of the course when we talk about WebAssembly.
 For now, we will use `println!` often.

 ## Build and Run